khl3846/hw2_1/README.md

 This is a README.
-Nothing actually here to read, sorry..
+Nothing actually here to read, sorry...

 Author's email: 1991330@hansung.ac.kr